Knowledge gained from Projects

 AI Coding Tools

-This module exposed me to multiple AI coding tools that are popular in the market, such as GitHub Copilot, Codex by OpenAI, and Cluade Code.
-(Elaborate on learnings from each)
+This module exposed me to multiple AI coding tools that are popular in the market, such as GitHub Copilot, Codex by OpenAI, and Claude Code.

 Terminal UIs